Affiliate links on Android Authority may earn us a commission. Learn more.

 While ambient temperature isn’t always in your control, exposing your smartphone to extreme heat (or even cold) can lead to rapid battery degradation.
 Some scenarios that put undue stress on the battery include leaving your phone exposed to the sun or placing it under a pillow while fast charging.

 Apple recommends avoiding temperatures higher than 95° F or 35° C and states that the ideal range is much lower than that at 62° to 72° F or 16° to 22° C.

 Use super fast charging sparingly

-If you have plenty of time to spare, consider using a 10W or 18W fast charging brick as these don’t generate nearly as much heat.
+If you have plenty of time to spare, like when you charge overnight, consider plugging your phone into the wall rather than relying on wireless tech.
+Moreover, try using a 10W or 18W fast charging brick as these don’t generate nearly as much heat.
 You don’t always need 65W or 150W charging, after all.
 You can also step all the way down to 5W if you don’t care about charging time at all.
 The same applies to fast wireless charging, as discussed above.

-If all else fails, don’t forget that it’s possible to get your smartphone battery replaced.
+If all else fails, don’t forget that it’s possible to replace your smartphone battery.
 It can be a hassle if you don’t live near a repair center but it’s a lot cheaper than a brand new smartphone.
 Most brands charge less than $100 including taxes and labor.
 If you plan on using your device for five years or longer, it’s probably worth replacing the battery around the three-year mark.